Shopify/shopify_app/README.md

 Description
 -----------
 This gem includes a Rails Engine and generators for writing Rails applications using the Shopify API.
-The Engine provides a SessionsController and all the required code for authenticating with a shop.
+The Engine provides a SessionsController and all the required code for authenticating with a shop via the Partner (Oauth) style of authentication.
+Private App's token based auth is not supported.

 The [example](https://github.com/Shopify/shopify_app/tree/master/example) directory contains an app that was generated with this gem.
 It also contains sample code demonstrating the usage of the embedded app sdk.